RULES AND REGULATIONS

 3. ALCOHOLIC BEVERAGES

-Beer and wine may only be consumed in picnic areas or areas designated by the Metroparks.
+Only beer and wine may be consumed in picnic areas or areas designated by the Metroparks.
 Alcoholic beverages may be permitted in accordance with Rules & Regulations of the Michigan Liquor Control Commission and only in areas designated by the Metroparks.
 No person shall possess any alcoholic beverages in any park or park area during times when notice is posted of such closure.

 4. SWIMMING, BATHING AND WADING